Harshit-0018/Google-Solution-Hackathon-Civic-Match-/README.md

 ## License

 This project was built for the Google Solution Challenge 2026.
-All rights reserved by Team TechieDinosaurs.
+All rights reserved by Harshit.
+(You can fork and suggest some changes if you want).